Genital piercing: For the pierced person

 For men, piercings that stimulate the sensitive urethra, either during masturbation or sexual intercourse, increase sensation.

 Female genital piercings that are reported to enhance pleasure are the piercings that pass through or close to the clitoris, i.e. the clitoris piercing and the clitoral hood piercing.
 In an empirical study at the University of South Alabama, the authors reported a positive relationship between vertical clitoral hood piercings and desire, frequency of intercourse, and sexual arousal.
 However, this might depend on many factors such as placement, jewelry shape, and the individual.
 The triangle piercing is known to be quite pleasurable by providing stimulation of the underside of the clitoral glans, an area that is usually not stimulated at all.

 Potential health risks

 Comparable to other piercings, improper hygiene during the piercings process carries the risk of transmitting blood borne diseases and during the healing process it might lead to infection.

-Some physicians believe that male genital piercings increase the risk of STD transmission by making safer sex barriers (condoms) less effective.
+Some physicians believe that male genital piercings increase the risk of STI transmission by making safer sex barriers (condoms) less effective.
 Most professional piercers and body art enthusiasts believe these risks are over-stated or nonexistent.
 In two surveys, 5%–18% of men with genital piercings reported unspecified "problems using condoms" though it is unclear how many of these men used condoms regularly.
 There is no conclusive evidence that wearers of genital piercings are more likely to contract sexually transmitted infections.